 The installation of a CFL Bulb in place of a regular old-fashioned bulb helps you save costs on energy consumption in the long run.
 Apart from the long-term energy savings, a lot of alternative energy-saving devices can qualify you for a federal tax credit.
 Although the idea of saving energy is enough for some people, knowing whether you qualify for a tax credit can boost your motivation to move to renewable energy.
 Follow this step-by-step guide to find out ways to determine if you qualify for a CFL bulb tax credit.

-To qualify for this type CFL bulb tax credit, you need to make sure that the house in which you have installed the bulbs is listed as your current principal residence.
-The federal tax credit department does not accept applications from home owners for homes not listed specifically as their principal residence.
-If you are looking for tax credit with no upper limit and have a newly constructed home, move to the next step.
+To qualify for this type of CFL bulb tax credit, you need to make sure that the house in which you have installed the bulbs is listed as your current principal residence.
+The federal tax credit department does not accept applications from homeowners for homes not listed specifically as their principal residence.
+If you are looking for a tax credit with no upper limit and have a newly constructed home, move to the next step.

-The MCS certifies that your product, the CFL bulb in this case, qualifies for federal tax credit.
-You need this certificate before you can apply for tax credit.
+The MCS certifies that your product, the CFL bulb, in this case, qualifies for the federal tax credit.
+You need this certificate before you can apply for the tax credit.

 The final step would be to look for an Energy Star rebate program in your state.
 All US states have the Energy Star appliance rebate program.

 Note: These are general guidelines.
 Specific tax credit details change each year.